BraneShop/BraneShop.github.io/src/templates/afl-content.md

 <p> <center> <a class="btn" href="https://noonvandersilk.typeform.com/to/qMCtvX">Apply for the Scholarship</a> </center> </p>

-<p>The closing date for the application process is th 28th of July.
+<p>The closing date for the application process is the 28th of July.
 Scholarship decisions will be sent out on the 31st of July.</p>